pagkly/Zed/Investopedia3/What the Price-To-Book Ratio (P_B Ratio) Tells You.md

 ### Why is the price-to-book ratio important?

 The price-to-book ratio is important because it can help investors understand whether the market price of a company seems reasonable when compared to its balance sheet.
-For example, if a company shows a high price-to-book ratio, investors might check to see whether that valuation is justified given other measures, such as its historical return on assets or growth in [earnings per share (EPS)](https://www.investopedia.com/terms/e/eps.asp).
+For example, if a company shows a high price-to-book ratio, investors might check to see whether that valuation is justified given other measures, such as its historical return on assets or growth in [[earnings per share (EPS)]](https://www.investopedia.com/terms/e/eps.asp).
 Price-to-book ratio is also frequently used to screen potential investment opportunities.

 ### What is a good price-to-book ratio?